ravichas/AI4HealthCare/Course-4/README.md

 Offline Instructions

-1. Clone the project starter repo [here](https://github.com/udacity/nd320-c4-wearable-data-project-starter)..
+1. Clone the project starter repo [here](https://github.com/udacity/nd320-c4-wearable-data-project-starter).
-2. Open up the pulse_rate_starter.ipynb in a local program (e.g., spyder IDE, Jupyter Notebooks, etc. which you can find more detailed instructions in the Introduction to Wearables Lesson's Developer's Workflow Concept.)
+2. Open up the `pulse_rate_starter.ipynb` in a local program (e.g., spyder IDE, Jupyter Notebooks, etc. which you can find more detailed instructions in the Introduction to Wearables Lesson's Developer's Workflow Concept.)
 3. You are ready to begin Part 1 of the Final Project.